 Research Areas: World Literature; Cosmopolitanism; Global Shakespeare; Star Wars; Minority Discourse Theory; Literary Historiography; US Literary History

-Cyrus R. K. Patell is Professor of Literature at NYUAD and Professor of English at NYU in New York.
-He began his scholarly career as a specialist in 19th- and 20th-century American literature and culture, but his recent scholarship and teaching has centered on the theory and practice of cosmopolitanism, on late-twentieth-century U.S. emergent literatures, and on the literature and culture of New York City.
+Cyrus R. K. Patell is Visiting Professor of Literature at NYUAD and a Professor of English at NYU in New York.
+He received his AB, AM, and PhD in English and American Literature and Language from Harvard University.
+Patell began his scholarly career as a specialist in 19th- and 20th-century US literature and culture, but his recent scholarship and teaching has centered on the theory and practice of world literature, cosmopolitanism, Global Shakespeare, and Star Wars.
 He has served as Director of Undergraduate Studies and Director of Undergraduate Honors for the English Department at NYU.
-From 2010-2013, Patell was the Associate Dean of Humanities for NYU Abu Dhabi.
+From 2010-2013, Patell was the inaugural Associate Dean of Humanities for NYU Abu Dhabi.

-Recent publications include Emergent U.S. Literatures (NYU Press, 2014) and Cosmopolitanism and the Literary Imagination (Palgrave, 2015).
-Patell is presently at work on a study of the seminal punk band The Clash and a study of the ways in which Shakespeare's Hamlet became part of the global cultural heritage.
-He is co-editing (with Deborah Lindsay Williams) volume eight of the twelve-volume Oxford History of the Novel in English (general editor Patrick Parrinder) on the American novel after 1940.
+He is the author most recently of Lucasfilm: Filmmaking, Philosophy, and the Star Wars Universe (2021), published by Bloomsbury as part of its “Philosophical Filmmakers series.”
+Other publications include Emergent U.S. Literatures (NYU Press, 2014) and Cosmopolitanism and the Literary Imagination (Palgrave, 2015).
+Patell is presently at work on entitled “What in the World is a Global Text?” as well as a study of the ways in which Shakespeare's Hamlet became a part of global cultural heritage.
+With Deborah Lindsay Williams, he is co-editing volume eight of the twelve-volume Oxford History of the Novel in English (general editor Patrick Parrinder) on the American novel after 1940.